mason-bially/500locol-ecs/manuscript.md

 }}

-### Actual System API
+### Query Iterator / Actual System API

 Before we can implement improvements to our access to components, we first need to have an actual API for systems to communicate the components they will be accessing.
 Preferably this interface will not involve repeated expression of our intent.

-Another issue is our inability to forward important information from our update call, like the delta time for the update.
+Another issue we should keep in mind is our inability to forward important information from our update call, like the delta time for the update.

 To do this we will use